Some rural Arizona residents warned to be ready to evacuate - News Break

 Some rural Arizona residents warned to be ready to evacuate

 PRESCOTT, Ariz.
-(AP) — Yavapai County authorities on Thursday raised the pre-evacuation status of the small rural community of Crown King.
-That's due to an active wildfire that has forced closure of several roads in an area west of Interstate 17.
+(AP) — Yavapai County authorities on Thursday raised the pre-evacuation status of the small rural community of Crown King due to an active wildfire that has forced closure of several roads in and into mountains in an area west of Interstate 17.

+The Sheriff’s Office raised Crown King’s status to “set” — a condition meaning that residents should be prepared to evacuate at a moment’s notice.

+“With the community of Crown King in a “Set” status, the town is now closed to the public.
+Residents only will be allowed in and out,” the incident management team assigned to the fire said in a statement.

-The lightning-started fire has burned around 21 square miles and was contained around 29% of its perimeter.
+The fire started by lighting on June 30 has burned 20.5 square miles (53 square kilometers) and was contained around 29% of its perimeter as of Thursday.

 Comments / 0